DarkLaughter/DarkLaughter/README.md

 *English is not my first Language<br>
 *I'm an avid RPG Player <br> -->

+# Hello Traveler 👋
-# Hi there 👋, My name is Ramon.

-## I'm a Software Engineer and Web Developer from Brooklyn, NY.
+## Welcome to my Github.
+My name is Ramon.
+I'm a Software Engineer and Web Developer from Brooklyn, NY.

 ![I'm a Software Engineer and Web Developer from Brooklyn, NY.](https://cdn.pixabay.com/photo/2020/10/04/21/58/steampunk-5627683_960_720.png)

 I have a background in Human Resources and Retail Management.

 Skills: VUE JS / REACT / JS / HTML / CSS

-- 🔭 I’m currently working on this page.
+Currently Learning: React-Native<br>

+⚡ Fun facts:<br>
+English is not my first Language<br>
+I'm an avid RPG Player